 At first this little orange fluff-ball was named McGriff.
 Awhile later he was called Gruber, and I think he went through a Mookie phase.
 Mid-80s Toronto Blue Jays fans will understand this.
 In the end, the poor confused cat was christened Fuzz Buzz — although not literally, that I know of — and he finally had a name that stuck.

-We lived in the country during Fuzz Buzz’s formative years so he grew up as an outdoor cat, but when he was about four, we moved to town.
+We lived in the country during Fuzz Buzz’s formative years so he grew up as an outdoor cat.
+Then, when he was about four years old, we moved to town.
 I was worried he might get lost in the new neighbourhood so I told the kids that he would have to stay indoors for a couple of weeks.
 I hoped that he’d somehow orient himself before going out on his own.

 The only problem was, we moved in the summer and Fuzz Buzz longed to be outdoors.
 During the day he sat in the front window and looked outside, but at night he parked himself on our bedroom windowsill, between the curtains and the screen of the open window, and meowed.
 Most nights I only had to chase him away once or twice and then all would be well, but one night he kept returning to the windowsill, singing his plaintive song until I couldn’t take it anymore.
 Completely frustrated, I sat up in bed and hurled a pillow at the curtain.
 That brought silence and I fell asleep, satisfied that I’d taught Fuzz Buzz a good lesson.